Claudio Tiribelli: Biography

+For his merits and scientific contributions in international relations, in 2011 Prof. Tiribelli received the Honoris Causa Degree from the Universidad Favaloro in Argentina and in 2012 the Honoris Causa Degree, from the Universidad Nacional de Rosario in Argentina.
+In 2017 was awarded of the prestigious Leloir Prize, conferred to foreign experts who contributed to the enrichment of international cooperation with Argentina.

 Scientific activity

 Since very early in his career, Tiribelli was fascinated by bilirubin.
 Expanding upon his research activity and expertise, he founded Bilimetrix together with Richard Wennberg.
 Bilimetrix developed the first point-of-care device for measuring bilirubin in newborns.
 Early detection of harmful bilirubin levels would prevent neonatal jaundice and allow the newborns to receive timely and proper treatment.

 Due to his clinical activity and research interests, he is active in translational activity in several liver disorders as fatty liver disease and hepatocellular carcinoma.
 Together with his longstanding research associate Stefano Bellentani, he designed and performed the Dionysus Study, the first project exploring the prevalence and incidence of liver diseases in the general population.

-Tiribelli is coordinating a large group of researchers (including postdoctoral fellows, PhD candidates, and senior researchers) located in the hub lab at the Italian Liver Foundation in Trieste.
-The international programs Claudio is coordinating forces him to cross the Equator 14 times in 2019 (before the COVID pandemic).
+Expert hepatologist, he is known above all for his studies on bilirubin and in particular on Kernicterus, a neurological damage induced by bilirubin.
+He is the creator and still Scientific Director of the Italian Liver Foundation - NPO, based at AREA Science Park in Basovizza, a research institution with focus on liver disease and its related pathologies.